 Benchmark reports are important in understanding of how the industry is changing on the whole and you should find out your own benchmark based on your email campaign performance.
 You should be able to pull this number from your email service provider.

-Here’s a look at our own open rates based on an email campaign we ran earlier this year:
+Here's a look at our own open rates based on an email campaign we ran back in 2020:

 As you can see, open rates differ from country to country.